thoas/bokchoy/docs/a-tour-of-bokchoy.md

 inspired by the one found in [A Tour of Go](https://tour.golang.org/concurrency/10) with Bokchoy, links will be distributed around multiple servers.

+TL;DR: the complete application can be found [here](../examples/crawler)

 ## Overview

 We will start small and go deeper and deeper, to crawl a website we need:

-* An base URL to start crawling
+* A base URL to start crawling
 * A `depth` parameter to stop the crawler when it's too deep
 * An urls collector to extract urls from a webpage and propagate them to subtasks
 * A common storage to list all urls found and theirs statuses